Addiction Recovery Timeline

 It's often a good idea to have medical supervision during your detox period as drug and alcohol withdrawal can make you feel very sick and in some cases be medically dangerous.
 Having a professional available to help manage your symptoms can keep you safe and as comfortable as possible.

 After the initial detoxification period, you may require intensive support to help keep you on track and prevent relapse.
-Inpatient rehab programs allow you to stay in a facility where all of your basic needs are kept so that you can focus on recovery without outside distractions or temptations.
+Inpatient drug rehab programs allow you to stay in a facility where all of your basic needs are kept so that you can focus on recovery without outside distractions or temptations.

 A common inpatient addiction recovery timeline may be based around a 30-day, 60-day or 90-day inpatient period.
 This program period starts with the detoxification process and lasts through the challenging weeks after detox while setting you up for aftercare.